 Submit stories as an attachment in .doc or .docx.
 We’ll take .rtf, but no pdf, please.

 Please submit only one story.
 Simultaneous submissions are okay–grumble, grumble–and we will withdraw a story placed elsewhere before acceptance/rejection.
 We are currently not in the market for reprints.
 I’ll write it again: WE ARE CURRENTLY NOT IN THE MARKET FOR REPRINTS.

 The mood of each piece is up to the discretion of the author–tragic, funny, or any combination.
 If your characters use strong language, feel free to write in their voice.
 Do not, however, add harsh language just to seem “cool” or “literate.”
 Same with sex and violence.
-No incest, underage sex, or bestiality.
+No incest, underage sex.
 (The line must be drawn somewhere.)
 Other than that–give your imagination sway.

 As long as it is in combination with a mystery/detective story, please feel free to set your tale against the backdrop of whatever genre you like.
 The only genre we will not accept is erotica.
 (But I’ll gladly read it and tell you what I think.)